António de Oliveira Salazar: Religious policies

 Despite his identification with the Catholic lobby before coming to power and the fact that he supposedly based his political philosophy around a close interpretation of the Catholic social doctrine, he did not implement any direct change to strengthen the presence of Catholicism in Portugal in the initial phase of his rule.
 He wanted to avoid the divisiveness of the First Republic, and he knew that a significant part of the political elite was still anti-clerical.
 Church and State remained apart.
 No attempt was made to establish a theocratic policy.
 The Church's lost property was never restored.

 In 1932, Salazar declared the Portuguese Catholic Centre to be unnecessary, since all political parties were to be suppressed, and he "invited" its members to join his own political organization, the National Union.
 The role of the Church should be social and not political, he argued.
-In reaction, Cardinal-Patriarch Cerejeira founded Ação Católica Portuguesa in 1933 and continued to agitate for political power until 1934, when Pope Pius XI told Cerejeira that he should focus on social, not political, issues.
+In reaction, Cardinal-Patriarch Cerejeira founded Acção Católica Portuguesa in 1933 and continued to agitate for political power until 1934, when Pope Pius XI told Cerejeira that he should focus on social, not political, issues.
 In the Portuguese Constitution of 1933, Article 45 provided for freedom of public and private worship for all religions, together with the right to establish Church organizations and associations "in accordance with the norms of law and order".

 Salazar allegedly based his political theory on the doctrines of the popes and throughout the 1930s achieved great prestige in the Catholic world.
 In 1936, the episcopate expressed its full support for the regime in a Carta Pastoral, reaffirmed the following year by the head of the Portuguese Catholic Church.
 Pope Pius XII said of him: "I bless him with all my heart, and I cherish the most ardent desire that he be able to complete successfully his work of national restoration, both spiritual and material".
 In 1938, Fordham University, a university founded by the Catholic Diocese of New York, granted Salazar the Honorary Doctorate of Law.
 Salazar wanted to reinstate the Church to its proper place, but also wanted the Church to know its place and keep it.
 He made it clear when he declared, "The State will abstain from dealing in politics with the Church and feels sure that the Church will refrain from any political action."
 And he added: "It must be so, because politicaI activity corrupts the Church."